afrid0315/aws-azure-devops-interview_questions/aws-interviewQuestionsAnswers.md

 They provide a balance of compute, memory, and networking resources.
 M-class instances are versatile and can be used for a wide range of applications, making them a good choice for many workloads.
 Example: M5, M5a, M5n, M5zn, M6g, M6gd

+#### 14. How to increase disk space of running EC2?
+**Answer.** To increase disk space on a running EC2 instance, you can either resize the existing EBS (Elastic Block Store) volume or attach a new EBS volume with additional capacity.
+After attaching or resizing, you need to extend the file system to make use of the added space.
+The specific steps may vary based on the operating system, but generally involve using commands like resize2fs for Linux or Disk Management for Windows.